siddhant-dutta/MOODIFY-learning/README.md

 # INDEX
 ##  (MOODIFY-learning)
 MOODIFY is a project of the Summer of Code hosted by the Web and Coding Club (WnCC) of IIT Bombay,<br>
 on which I and a few other fellow mates will be working.
 As a part of this project I am learning Machine learning.
-The following are few assignments or mini projects which I have done durng this period.<hr>
+The following are a few assignments or mini projects which I have done durng this period.<hr>

 ### Assignment1
 - Based on making a Virus spread simulator and plotting different graphs to analyse it